 Bring things for cleaning up.
 Paper towels and trash bags are a necessity and not provided by Dîner en Blanc.
 We pack up the plates and glasses in old dish towels to pad them but also to sop up dirty plates and any spills.
 Have quart- or gallon-sized Ziploc bags to store dirty silverware at the end of the night and if you wish to take home any leftovers.

-Food and Drink for Dîner en Blanc
+What Food and Drink Can I Bring to Dîner en Blanc?

 Dîner en Blanc partners with wine companies and restaurants so you can order your dinner in advance and pick it up at the venue.
 However, the first year I stood in line for almost two hours to get ours and this year I heard again that people missed a good portion of the event waiting in line for their meals.
 I strongly recommend you bring your own food.